List of 40 mm grenades: Green ammunition

 The MK281 is a new type of 40 mm target practice grenade ammunition that has been accepted for use into the United States Marine Corps and the United States Army.
 It is "green" because it is non-toxic and non-dud producing (since it is a training round), meaning that there is no unexploded ordnance left to clean up on the range and heavy metals in the fuze do not leak into the ground.
 The MK281 was introduced into parts of the U.S. Armed Forces because of an executive order mandating that they buy green ammunition.
 The MK281 is manufactured by an American subsidiary of the Rheinmetall Group.

 The United States Army has a requirement for a non-dud producing 40 mm training ammunition in both high- and low-velocity variants.
 The Army awarded four contracts to three United States companies to test designs.
 The resulting ammunition will not contain explosive energetics and have day and night visible, infrared, and thermal signatures.

 Other

 40×47 mm (Poland)

-40×47 mm is a cartridge caliber produced in Poland for their Pallad wz.
+40×47 mm was a cartridge caliber produced in Poland for their Pallad wz.
 74 rifle-mounted grenade launchers (used with the AK family of rifles in the Polish Army, like the AKM/AKMS, Tantal and Beryl) and Pallad-D wz.
 83 grenade launcher (standalone variant fitted with standard pistol grip and folding stock from the AKMS assault rifle).
 The construction is similar to the one used in 40×46 mm grenades, but they are not interchangeable.